jrpespinas/numerical-computing/README.md

 ===

 ## Overview
-This repository contains exercises, notebooks, and scripts related to Numerical Analysis.
+This repository contains notebooks and scripts introducing the different topics in Numerical Analysis beginning with the Fundamentals, Systems of Equations, Interpolation until Optimization, and Numerical Solutions to Partial Differential Equations.

 ## License
 ```